liferay/liferay-docs/discover/portal/articles/06-managing-documents-and-media/01-publishing-files.markdown

 Let's review what you've done so far.
 First, you created a role to manage a specific set of files for your site.
 You assigned users to the role and created a Documents and Media folder for them to add and organize files.
-Then as a member of the role, you added folders and files to the Documents and Media library.
+Then as a member of the role, you added a subfolder and files to the Documents and Media library.
 And just now, you viewed individual file entry information and actions.
 Next, let's consider how to display files on site pages.

 ## Displaying Files